 The voltage regulator input pin VREG_IN is connected to the unregulated 2.1 to 3.6 V power supply.
-The voltage regulator is enabled / disabled using the active high voltage regulator enable pin VREG_EN.
-The regulated 1.8 V voltage output is pin.
-A voltage the be left open.
-Note that the battery monitor will not work when the voltage regulator is not used.
+The voltage regulator is enabled / disabled using the active high voltage regulator enable pin VREG EN.

+The regulated 1.8 V voltage output is available on the VREG_OUT pin.
+A simplified schematic of the voltage regulator is shown in Figure 28.